William H. Bradley

 - Abbey Text (1895, A.D.
 Farmer).

-- Bradley (ATF).
-This blackletter designer was cut into a wood type by hamilton in 1900.
+- Bradley (ATF, 1895).
+This blackletter typeface was cut into a wood type by Hamilton in 1900.

 - A beautiful unnamed lettering for the Inland Printer (1891-1892).

 - He drew the Bradley Series and licensed it to American Type Founders in 1895.
 That blackletter design was copied and issued by the Inland Type Foundry (as "St. John") and by A.D.
 Farmer&Son Type Founding Co (as "Abbey Text", still 1895).
 Also in 1895, Hermann Ihlenburg at ATF made the Germanic-language version of the Bradley Series.
 Several German foundries had metal versions of his 1895 series under the names Halbfette Altgotisch, Altfettgotisch and Amerikanische Altgotisch, such as Bauersche Giesserei and Schelter & Giesecke (1903).
 Digital revivals: Fyne Fish NF (Nick Curtis, 2009), Bradley Pro (2005, Ralph Unger at Profonts), Bradley DJR (2018, David Jonathan Ross).
 Bradley was used by Disney in its Sleeping Beauty Castle.